Corcoran, California: Geography

 According to the United States Census Bureau, the city has a total area of 7.5 sqmi, all of it land.

 The ground under Corcoran is subsiding due to withdrawal of groundwater by agricultural interests.
 There has been up to 11.5 ft of subsidence over the past 14 years.

 Soils around Corcoran are somewhat poorly drained to poorly drained loam or fine sandy loam which is often saline as in the widespread Lakeside series.
 Other important soil series include the Armona, Gambogy, Grangeville, Kimberlina, and Lemoore.
+Corcoran is occasionally subject to areal flooding due to its position in a basin.
+Notable flood years include 1983 and 2023.